- Is a partnership between CIAFV and the City of Edmonton which began in 2008

 - Created images in relation to positive change and developed posters from those images that were displayed at the Diverse Voices Conference and Women’s and Children’s Health Research Institute Day.

 Community Advocates produced and wrote a book with their own stories and pictures.
 The goal of the book is to provide hope for those who have experienced family violence – to know that they can rebuild positive change and have strength in the face of adversity.
 Learn more about the book here!

-- To raise awareness of the affects of family violence
+- To raise awareness of the effects of family violence

 - To consult on and participate in CIAFV activities

 - To be part of the “real voice” for family violence prevention in Edmonton and area

 They welcome new members.
 If you are interested in learning more please contact them at firstname.lastname@example.org